morizotter/SwiftFontName/README.md

 ## License

-SwiftFontFamily is available under the MIT license.
+SwiftFontName is available under the MIT license.
 See the LICENSE file for more info.